abdullahmunirr/tictactoe-AI-Player/README.md

    cd TicTacToe
    ```

-2. Build The Program:
+2. Compile the program:
    ```bash
    g++ -o tictactoe tictactoe.cpp
    ```

-3. Run the Program:
+3. Run the program:
    ```bash
    ./tictactoe
    ```

 ---

 ## **Explanation**

-- **1. Display Board** : The displayBoard function prints the current state of the Tic Tac Toe board.
-It shows the grid in a readable format with a border around it.
+- **Display Board**: Displays the current state of the Tic Tac Toe board with a clean grid format.
-- **2. Win Check** : The checkWin function checks if a player has won the game.
-It checks all rows, columns, and diagonals for a winning condition.
+- **Win Check**: Determines if a player has won by checking all rows, columns, and diagonals.
-- **3. Tie Check** : The checkTie function checks if the game has ended in a tie.
-This happens when all spots on the board are filled, but no player has won.
+- **Tie Check**: Checks if the board is full without a winner.
+- **Minimax Algorithm**:
-- **4. Minimax Algorithm** : The minimax function is a recursive function that evaluates the best possible move for the AI.
-It simulates all possible game states and assigns a score to each state based on the potential outcome:
+  - A recursive function that evaluates all possible game states and assigns scores:
-  - 1. A positive score for a win by the AI.
+    1. Positive score for an AI win.
-	- 2. A negative score for a win by the player.
+    2. Negative score for a player win.
-	- 3. A score of 0 for a tie.
+    3. Zero for a tie.
-	- 4. The algorithm always aims to maximize the AI’s chances of winning and minimize the player’s chances.
+  - The AI moves to maximize its chances of winning while minimizing the player's chances.
-- **5. AI Move** : The findBestMove function uses the minimax function to determine the best possible move for the AI.
-It evaluates all empty positions on the board and returns the one with the highest score.
+- **AI Move**: Uses the minimax function to determine and execute the best possible move.
-- **6. Game Flow** : The playGame function controls the main game loop.
-It handles the alternating turns between the player and the AI, checks for a winner or tie, and displays the board after each move.
+- **Game Flow**: Alternates turns between the player and the AI, updates the board, and checks for the game outcome after each move.
-- **7. Clear Screen** : The clearScreen function clears the terminal screen for a cleaner user experience.
-It works on both Windows and Unix-based systems (Linux/MacOS).
+- **Clear Screen**: Clears the console screen after every move for a better user experience.

 ---

-## Technologies Used
+## **Technologies Used**

-- **Language** : C++
+- **Language**: C++

 ---

-## License
+## **License**

 This project is licensed under the MIT License.

 ---